veekooFIN/GigatronTTL/old/README.md

 All in one fractal programs fpfract2 and ascfract use floating point math.

-Ascii fractals for fast test and random dot fractals.
+Ascii fractals for fast test and there is also random dot fractals.

 ---------------------------------------------------------------------------------------------------------------